kumsa-Mergia/DevOps/README.md

 # DevOps Learning Roadmap

-This guide will help you learn the essential DevOps tools and technologies, including Kubernetes, Ansible, Jenkins, Terraform, and Infrastructure as Code (IaC).
-Follow this roadmap to build strong practical skills and gain a solid understanding of modern DevOps practices.
+Welcome to the DevOps Learning Roadmap!
+This guide is designed to help you learn and master essential DevOps tools and technologies, such as Kubernetes, Ansible, Jenkins, Terraform, and Infrastructure as Code (IaC).
+By following this roadmap, you'll build practical skills and gain a solid understanding of modern DevOps practices.

 ---